-Join Adam Crespi for an in-depth discussion in this video Animating lights, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Animating lights, part of Unity: Level Design.

 In Unity we can animate a light, and it brings up some possible issues when we're…dealing with light baking.
 We should first get the light animated,…and then we'll need to judge how are we handling our light baking and the…intensity of the other light that is animated.…Baking means that the light is rendered into the object, that is it becomes part…of a texture laid over the color of the object.…You show it as if it was lit, although it's not actually lit by the lights in the scene.…So when we animate lights, we need to consider if it's hitting anything.…